France and America:a friendship written on the coast

 One of our cultural outings

 This is a place we know well.
-For learners who are passionate about history, a visit to this stretch of coast is one of our cultural outings: a chance to practise French while standing exactly where this shared history happened.
+For learners who are passionate about history, a visit to this stretch of coast is one of our cultural activities in Bordeaux and the Gironde region: a chance to practise French while standing exactly where this shared history happened.
 We have already brought students here, and it never fails to spark conversation.

 Because that is what we believe at French in Bordeaux: the best way to learn French is to live it, through real places, real stories and real conversations.
 For American learners especially, France is not a stranger but an old friend, and speaking the language is a way of understanding that friendship from the inside.